amaandiwan/jarvis/README.md

 # J.A.R.V.I.S.
-LIKE DVA USING PYTHON
+LIKE DVA
+## USING Python 3.9 & PyQt5 framework for GUI

 ![](lib/gui.jpg)